Para leer esta hoja informativa en español, haga clic aquí.

 Check for STIs and Analyze Semen

-Treating any sexually transmitted infections or diseases (STIs or STDs) before trying to get pregnant is a great first step to lower your chances of passing HIV between partners.
+Getting regular screening and treating any sexually transmitted infections or diseases (STIs or STDs) before trying to get pregnant is a great first step to lower your chances of passing HIV between partners.
 Certain STIs can increase the chances of acquiring HIV.
 However, if the partner living with HIV has an undetectable viral load, the HIV-negative partner will still be protected from acquiring HIV, even if someone in the couple has an STI.

 The US Department of Health and Human Services (DHHS) also recommends semen analysis for men living with HIV before trying to get pregnant.
 Men living with HIV may have fertility problems more often than HIV-negative men.
-Making sure his sperm is fertile before you start trying to get pregnant can help you and your partner choose the best method for getting pregnant.
+Making sure sperm is fertile before trying to get pregnant can help you and your partner choose the best method for getting pregnant.

 Analyzing semen for fertility (ability to achieve pregnancy) is a simple procedure that requires a semen sample.
 However, it can sometimes be difficult to find a facility willing to analyze the semen of a man living with HIV (see below for help finding facilities and providers).
-In the US, this analysis is usually not covered by insurance.
+In the US, this analysis is usually expensive and not covered by insurance.

 Viral Suppression of Partner Living with HIV